Ali Sowe ends nine-game barren spell in CSKA Sofia’s win | Goal.com

 Thanks to Tiago Rodrigues’ assist, Tony Watt put the Reds ahead while the visitors equalised through Radoslav Vasilev four minutes later.

-Watts turned provider to Evandro as Ljupko Petrovic’s side took the lead while Sowe increased the tally in the 89th minute courtesy Ivan Turitsov’s assist.
+Watts turned provider to Evandro as Ljupko Petrovic’s side took the lead while Sowe increased the tally in the 89th-minute courtesy of Ivan Turitsov’s assist.

 Despite Ivan Kokonov’s late strike for Kardzhali, CSKA Sofia cruised to their third victory of the season.